This post includes affiliate links.

 When you crochet and yarn under, you twist the yarn when pulling it through the stitches.
 The V’s are not nicely aligned anymore, but rather twisted and tilted.
 Your entire crochet project will also be smaller than it should be.
 The only reason, someone would crochet this way, is when they actually want to achieve this kind of look.
 But be aware of the consequences it m

 For Tunisian Crochet, it actually seems to be even more important to do Yarn Over instead of Yarn Under.
-The swatches below actually have the same amount of stitches per row (not same number of rows though) and you can clearly see the difference in tension between the 2 swatches.
-The left one was created with Yarn Over and the right one with Yarn Under.
+The swatches below actually have the same amount of stitches per row (not the same number of rows though) and you can clearly see the difference in tension between the 2 swatches.
+The left one was created with Yarn Over it and the right one with Yarn Under.
 The video tutorial below shows you exactly how they are made.

 Looking at the swatch that was made with Yarn Over, one can clearly see that the top row is aline nicely and straight.
 No stitches are twisted.
 And in fact, crocheting Tunisian Crochet with Yarn Over is very easy and smooth and allows you to work quickly.
 Not that this is the point of using yarn over, but it is very important to mention.
 You will have a lot more joy crocheting Tunisian using Yarn Over, for sure.
 Your wrist will thank you too.

 The swatch below shows Tunisian (simple) crochet made with the yarn under when crocheting the stitches.
 I can tell you it was hard to do.
 The yarn slips off often and the Tunisian hook is super hard to move as the tension is so tight, especially because you are keeping the stitches on your hook when you are going one way first, before going back and finishing the stitches.
-In the video below, you can clearly see that I had trouble showing you how to crochet Tunisian with the yarn under the hook.
-I would never recommend using yarn under for Tunisian, even if they would not call “yarn over” as the correct way.
-Try it out and see it for yourself.

-There are clearly other swatches or projects that prove that yarn over is the correct way to crochet.
+There are clearly other swatches or projects that prove that yarn over is the common way to crochet and usually easier and better for beginners.
 One way would be going in rounds instead of rows.
-When I crochet amigurumi

-If you had any trouble with the above photo tutorial, I highly recommend you check out my below video tutorial to learn how to crochet with the yarn over vs under the hook.
+If you had any trouble with the above photo tutorial, I highly recommend you check out my above video tutorial to learn how to crochet with the yarn over vs under the hook.
 It is very detailed and shows every step.
 I will first explain and show you the difference between the 2 types before showing you the actual technique.
 So be patient and you will be glad you did.

-The Break-Through Moment: Yarn Over vs Yarn Under Video Tutorial
+Yarn Over vs Yarn Under Video Tutorial

 Subscribe to my Youtube Channel here: